rTorrent is a text-based torrent client, based on the libTorrent libraries from Unix.

 - “Created On” – If we have created our torrent, its time-stamp will be shown here

 You can find a size about that particular file, and how much data is remaining to be downloaded.
+Just don’t forget to use a data management tool to keep record of all the information, you can visit this page to get all the details.

 “Trackers” tab will show info regarding currently loaded trackers, their name, protocol they use, status, group, how much Seeds/Peers are using that particular tracker, Download status, when is the time of the last update, the interval and information is a tracker private or not.